Power failure: How a winter storm pushed Texas into crisis

 Frozen pipes burst across the state.
 And the water that did come out of taps was often undrinkable due to dangerously low water pressure levels.
 At one point, an estimated 13 million people were under a boil-water order, nearly half of Texas’ population.

-Methodist Hospital’s branch in far west Houston lost water, and hospital staff collected rainwater in carts so they could flush toilets.
-CEO Marc Boom said the hospital’s flagship location near downtown had turned a conference room into a staging area for dialysis patients.

-“Many of those people end up not only needing dialysis but end up being admitted to the hospital,” Boom said.
-“There’s a lot of people who have medical devices at home, oxygen; all of those don’t work.”

 More than 35 people in Texas have been confirmed dead.
-That number is expected to rise as roads cleared and relatives and first responders could check on missing loved ones.
+That number was expected to rise as roads cleared and relatives and first responders could check on missing loved ones.

 Mark Henry, Galveston County’s judge, asked the state early in the week to send a refrigerated truck requested by the local medical examiner, who expected an influx of bodies.